doserjef/spOccupancy/README.md

 multi-season (spatio-temporal) occupancy models in `spOccupancy`, see `vignette("spaceTimeModels")`.
-For a tutorial on spatially-varying coefficient models in `spOccupancy`, see `vignette("svcUnivariateHTML")` and keep your eyes out for an upcoming preprint providing recommendations and guidelines on using these models.
+For a tutorial on spatially-varying coefficient models in `spOccupancy`, see `vignette("svcUnivariateHTML")` and take a look at [our recent pre-print](https://arxiv.org/abs/2301.05645) that presents a series of guidelines and recommendations for using spatially-varying coefficients in species distribution models.

 ## References